-(For concentric vertical flue, see 4.5.2) (For twin flue applications, see 4.5.3) The appliance can be used with either the standard 60/100mm concentric flue system or the optional 80/125mm concentric flue system.
+(For concentric vertical flue, see 4.5.2) (For twin flue applications, see 4.5.3) The appliance can be used with either the Vokera

+The appliance can be used with either the Vokera condensing 60/100mm concentric flue system or the optional 80/125mm concentric flue system.

-These instructions relate only to the standard 60/100mm concentric flue system.
+These instructions relate only to the Vokera condensing 60/100mm concentric flue system.
 For specific details on the installation of the 80/125mm concentric flue system please refer to the instructions supplied.